mgp25/OSINT-Tools/README.md

 - [ProtOsint](https://github.com/pixelbubble/ProtOSINT)

+## Cloud Storage and File Sharing

-### Other
+### Mediafire

-- [DataSploit](https://github.com/DataSploit/datasploit): An OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats.
-- [OSINT Framework](https://github.com/lockfale/OSINT-Framework):OSINT framework focused on gathering information from free tools or resources.
-- exiftool
-- dirb
-- nmap
+- [PyrOsint](https://github.com/mgp25/PyrOsint): PyrOsint is a simple python script that uses Mediafire API to obtain the owner of a media file for OSINT purposes.

-## Locations
+## Geolocalization

 - [Shade Map](https://shademap.app/): The source of shade data for the planet.
 View shadows cast across a map of the Earth in real-time.
 See how shadows fall in specific locations, at specific dates/times.

-## Services
+## Search engines services

 - [spyse](https://spyse.com/) - all in one recon service. scans the entire internet using OSINT and collects all the data in its own DB for instant access.
 Scanned info: ipv4 host, AS, DNS, sub/domains, whois/site info, ports/banners/protocols etc...
+- [criminalip.io](https://www.criminalip.io/) - Criminal IP is a specialized Cyber Threat Intelligence (CTI) search engine that allows users to search for various security-related information such as malicious IP addresses, domains, banners, etc. It can be widely integrated.
 - [Namechk.sh](https://github.com/HA71/Namechk): Osint tool based on namechk.com for checking usernames on more than 100 websites, forums and social networks.
 - [shodan](https://shodan.io): Shodan is a search engine for Internet-connected devices.
 - [phonebook.cz](https://phonebook.cz/): Get emails by domain search.
 - [Spytox](https://www.spytox.com/email-search): Email search

-## Search engines

 - [shodan.io](https://shodan.io)
 - [wigle.net](https://wigle.net)
 - [grep.app](https://grep.app)